weitzhandler/Xamarin-Forms-Labs/README.md

 **XLabs** is a open source project that aims to provide a powerful and cross platform set of services and controls tailored to work with Xamarin and [Xamarin Forms](http://xamarin.com/forms).

+##NOTICE: This project is no longer maintained.
+It may not work with newer versions of Xamarin.Forms.

 Call for action for all Xamarin Developers, embrace this project and share your controls and services with the community, add your own control to the toolkit.

 **Important for developers**